 My dear cousin recently lost Ketu, her Tibetan Mastiff.
 Ketu was a gentle giant.
 In memory of her sweet dog, I am sharing what I wrote when we lost Corrie, our yellow lab.

-“to be absent from the body is to be at home with the Lord” (2 Cor.
-5:8).
+“To be absent from the body and to be at home with the Lord” (2 Cor.
+5:8 NASB).
 The hope of a reunion with loved ones in the faith helps us say good-bye.
 But what solace do pet owners have?

 The God of hope offers hope, joy, and peace for any situation, including saying good bye to a pet (Romans 15:13).
 This hope comes from trusting Him.